liflab/beepbeep-3-book/markdown/core/README.md

 [⚓](https://github.com/liflab/beepbeep-3-examples/blob/master/Source/src/functions/FunctionTreeUsage.java#L42)

 After creating the three sources, we instantiate a new `FunctionTree` object.
 The first argument is the function at the root of the tree; in an expression using parentheses, this corresponds to the operator that is to be evaluated *last* (here, the multiplication).
 The number of arguments that follow is variable: it corresponds to the expressions that are the arguments of the operator.
 In our example, the left-hand side of the multiplication is itself a `FunctionTree`.
 The operator of this inner tree is the addition, followed by its two arguments.
-Since we want to add the events coming from the first and second streams, these arguments are two `StreamVariable` objects.
+Since we want to add the events coming from the first and second streams, these arguments are two <!--\index{StreamVariable@\texttt{StreamVariable}} \texttt{StreamVariable}-->`PullableException`<!--/i--> objects.
 By convention, `StreamVariable.X` corresponds to input stream number 0, while `StreamVariable.Y` corresponds to input stream number 1.
 Finally, the right-hand side of the multiplication is `StreamVariable.Z`, which by convention corresponds to input stream number 2.

 This single-line instruction effectively created a new `Function` object with three arguments, which is then given to an `ApplyFunction` processor like any other function.
 Processor `exp` has an input arity of 3; we can connect all three sources directly into it: `source1` into input stream 0, `source2` into input stream 1, and `source3` into input stream 2.
 Graphically, this can be illustrated as follows: